spring-petclinic/spring-petclinic-angularjs/readme.md

 | Angular JS        | [app.js, controllers and templates](spring-petclinic-client/src/scripts/)  |

+## Interesting Spring Petclinic forks

+The Spring Petclinic master branch in the main [spring-projects](https://github.com/spring-projects/spring-petclinic) GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.

+This [spring-petclinic-angularjs][] project is one of the [several forks](https://spring-petclinic.github.io/docs/forks.html) hosted in a special GitHub org: [spring-petclinic](https://github.com/spring-petclinic).
+If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.

 # Contributing

 The [issue tracker](https://github.com/spring-petclinic/spring-petclinic-angularjs/issues) is the preferred channel for bug reports, features requests and submitting pull requests.